History of Bosnia and Herzegovina in Timeline

 October 1941: Resolution of Sarajevo Muslims

-On 12 October 1941, prominent Sarajevan Muslims signed the Resolution of Sarajevo Muslims, condemning the persecution of Serbs by the Ustaše and requesting security for all citizens.
+On 12 October 1941, a group of 108 prominent Sarajevan Muslims signed the Resolution of Sarajevo Muslims, condemning the persecution of Serbs organized by the Ustaše and requesting security for all citizens.

-Starting in 1941, Yugoslav communists under Josip Broz Tito organized the Partisans, a multi-ethnic resistance group.
+Starting in 1941, Yugoslav communists under Josip Broz Tito organized the Partisans, a multi-ethnic resistance group that fought against Axis and Chetnik forces.

-On 29 November 1943, at the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) conference, Bosnia and Herzegovina was reestablished as a republic within the Yugoslav federation.
+On 29 November 1943, the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) held a founding conference in Jajce where Bosnia and Herzegovina was reestablished as a republic within the Yugoslav federation.

-In 1943, Oslobođenje (Liberation) was founded.
-It is one of Bosnia and Herzegovina's longest running continuously circulating newspapers.
+In 1943, Oslobođenje (Liberation) was founded, becoming one of the country's longest running continuously circulating newspapers.

-In 1946, the establishment of the Socialist Federal Republic of Yugoslavia officially made Bosnia and Herzegovina one of six constituent republics.
+At the end of World War II, the establishment of the Socialist Federal Republic of Yugoslavia, with the constitution of 1946, officially made Bosnia and Herzegovina one of six constituent republics in the new state.

 In 1958, the Association of Writers of Yugoslavia nominated Ivo Andrić as its first ever candidate for the Nobel Prize in Literature.

-From 1963 through 1990, the Yugoslavia men's national basketball team won medals in every world championship and included Bosnian players.
+From 1963 through 1990, the Yugoslavia men's national basketball team included Bosnian players such as Dražen Dalipagić and Mirza Delibašić.

-In 1967, SKF Sweden started operations in Bosnia.
+From 1967, SKF Sweden began operations in Bosnia.

 1972: Volkswagen Factory in Sarajevo

-In 1972, Volkswagen began operations in Sarajevo as part of TAS, a car factory.
+From 1972, Volkswagen operated as part of TAS, a car factory in Sarajevo, indicating Bosnia's growing industrial ties.

 In 1976, the Borac handball club won the European Cup.